kyrie-edelweiss/edelweiss-archive/_pages/the-red-king.md

 A second man enters—late thirties, clean-cut, clipboard underarm.
 Lieutenant Anthony.
 He strides across the room and forcibly presses a sequence on the reckoner’s physical panel, terminating the broadcast.

 “Turn that shit off, Jack.
-You know watching the Broadcast Channel isn’t good for your health,” Aames remarks, not unkindly, but with the edge of authority.
+You know watching the Broadcast Channel isn’t good for your health,” Anthony remarks, not unkindly, but with the edge of authority.

 The captain rubs his temples.
 He doesn’t argue.
 Just mutters.